tomyaacov/BPpyEvaluation/README.md

 cd ..
 ```

-The ``artifact_demonstration.py`` file runs the monty hall experiment for a single parameter configuration and accepts the parameters:
+Each sub-directory contains a demonstration of the respective b-program for a given parameter configuration, in addition to the scripts used during the experiments (named modeling or sampling).
+The scripts should be run from the directory in which the above installation was performed.

+##### Monty Hall Problem

+``monty/monty_demo.py`` accepts the parameters:
 * `doors` - number of doors in total
 * `prizes` - doors containing prizes
 * `doors_opened` - doors opened before asking to swap